daverick/Emporda/README.md

 # Emporda
-docker files and commands so that I don't install anything on my Mac
+docker files and/or docker run commands so that I don't have to install it on my mac and mess it up.